Feds charge Shoreline man after arsenal, ‘ghost guns’ found in car and room at Seattle hotel

 A Shoreline man has been charged in federal court with two counts of unlawful possession of a firearm after an incident at a downtown Seattle luxury hotel where officers found an arsenal of firearms, including two so-called “ghost guns” without a serial number.

-Rustam Yusupov was taken into federal custody Wednesday and appeared Thursday before U.S. Magistrate Judge Paula McCandlis, who ordered him held after federal prosecutors argued he posed a “clear threat to the public” after finding he was in possession of semi-automatic weapons, precision sniper rifles, semi-automatic rifles, handguns and ammunition, including armor-piercing and hollow-point rounds.
+Rustam Yusupov was taken into federal custody Wednesday and appeared Thursday before U.S. Magistrate Judge Michelle Peterson, who ordered him held after federal prosecutors argued Yusupov posed a “clear threat to the public” after finding he was in possession of semi-automatic weapons, precision sniper rifles, handguns and ammunition, including armor-piercing and hollow-point rounds.

 According to a federal criminal complaint, Yusupov was released from a hospital following a mental evaluation last month after Seattle police mistakenly failed to arrest him for the felony crime of possessing firearms in violation of a domestic-violence protective order issued in May 2021.